sigstore/fulcio/README.md

 ---
 **NOTE**

-FulcioCA has only been validated against a SoftHSM.
+PKCS11CA has only been validated against a SoftHSM.
 In theory this should also work with all PCKS11 compliant HSM's, but to date we have only tested against a SoftHSM.

 ---